-On December 25 Protestants and Roman Catholics will celebrate Christmas.
-The festivities in Manger Square in Bethlehem will be broadcast worldwide—and some Protestants and Roman Catholics will be celebrating in “Shepherds’ Field” east of Bethlehem (now filled with homes and shops of the village Beit Sahur).
+Christmas Number 1 — On December 25 Protestants and Roman Catholics celebrated Christmas.
+The festivities in Manger Square in Bethlehem was broadcast worldwide—and some Protestants and Roman Catholics celebrated in “Shepherds’ Field” east of Bethlehem (now filled with homes and shops of the village Beit Sahur).

-On January 6, the Greek, Coptic, and Syrian Orthodox Churches will celebrate Christmas.
+Christmas Number 2 — On January 7, the Greek, Coptic, and Syrian Orthodox and Armenian Churches will celebrate Christmas.

 For additional images of Bethlehem Click Here.

 Our friends a “Israel’s History – a Picture a Day” have posted 6 photographic images of Bethlehem at Christmas around 1900 under Turkish Rule: grotto, processions, etc. They are very interesting!

 – – – Personal Story Follows – – –